 Some suggestions to get you started are "13th," "Just Mercy," and "When They See Us" (all on Netflix).
-The DEI Council also has streaming access to "Cracking the Codes: The System of Racial Inequity."
+Catholic Charities also has "Cracking the Codes: The System of Racial Inequity" on DVD, available for borrowing.

 9. Read books about white supremacy, systemic racism and other forms of oppression.